AzureAD/microsoft-authentication-library-for-go/devSamples/README.md

 }
 ```

-The samples in this repo get tokens for the MS Graph API.
+The dev samples in this repo get tokens for the MS Graph API.
 To find permissible scopes for MS Graph, visit this [link](https://docs.microsoft.com/graph/permissions-reference).
 PKCE is explained [here](https://tools.ietf.org/html/rfc7636#section-4.1).

 ## On Windows

-To run the examples:
+To run the dev samples:
-    `cd examples`
+    `cd devSamples`

 run the command: